2021 Mountain West Conference Football Championship Game

 The 2021 Mountain West Conference Football Championship Game was a college football game played on December 4, 2021, at Dignity Health Sports Park in Carson, California.
 It was the ninth edition of the Mountain West Conference Football Championship Game and determined the champion of the Mountain West Conference (MWC) for the 2021 season.
 The game began at 12:00 p.m.
 PST and was aired on Fox.
 The game featured the Utah State Aggies, the Mountain Division champions, and the San Diego State Aztecs, the West Division champions.
 San Diego State won the right to host the game as a result of having the better conference record between the two teams.

-Previous season

-The 2020 Mountain West Conference Football Championship Game featured Boise State against San Jose State.
-In the championship game, San Jose State was victorious by a score of 34–20, winning its first Mountain West championship.

 Teams

 Utah State Aggies

 Utah State clinched the Mountain Division championship with a victory at New Mexico on November 26.
 The Aggies finished with a conference record of 6–2 and held the head-to-head tiebreaker over Air Force thanks to their win over the Falcons on September 18.
 Utah State will be making their first conference championship game appearance since the inaugural contest in 2013, and are seeking their first Mountain West Conference championship.